AWS Storage Options – EBS & Instance Store

 - EBS snapshots are incremental, point-in-time backups, containing only the data blocks changed since the last snapshot.

-- Frequent snapshots are recommended to maximize both the durability and availability of their EBS data
+- Frequent snapshots are recommended to maximize both the durability and availability of EBS data.

 - EBS snapshots provide an easy-to-use disk clone or disk image mechanism for backup, sharing, and disaster recovery.